Stan Brookes: KV Mechelen

 Along with fellow Brit Keith Coleman from West Ham, Brookes joined KV Mechelen of the Belgian Second Division for the 1977–78 season, managed by John Talbut.
-He stayed there for 6 seasons, including one in the First Division.
+He stayed there for six seasons, including one in the First Division.

+Death

+Brookes died on 11 December 2025, at the age of 72.

+A year earlier, Brookes, suffering from Alzheimer's disease, had appeared in an episode of the Belgian program Pano, which discussed the dangers of heading in football.
+Soon after he was diagnosed with dementia, this was linked to his footballing past as a header expert.